nicholaswmin/dyno/src/threadpool/test/bench/README.md

 Messaging between `primary` & `threads`.

-- A `ping` is sent to all threads, in fan-out.
+- A `ping` is sent to all threads, simulaneously, in fan-out.
 - Next `ping` is sent when all `pongs` are received, so *`1` ping = `n` pongs*, where `n` is the number of threads.